sneakysquid-git/locus-tether/README.md

 # LocusTether: A Fully Local AI Memory Pipeline for the Omi Wearable

+Locus:
+a: the place where something is situated or occurs : site, location
+b: a center of activity, attention, or concentration

+Tether:
+a: a line (as of rope or chain) by which an animal is fastened so as to restrict its range of movement
+b: a line to which someone or something is attached (as for security)

 ## Table of Contents

 - [What is an Omi?](#what-is-an-omi)